• Skip to primary navigation

 Jump to Recipe Print Recipe

-Looking for the best no bake pumpkin cheesecake bars recipe?
+Looking for the best pumpkin pie cheesecake bars?
 Look no further!
-This easy recipe for pumpkin pie cheesecake on a speculoos biscuit base is topped with a quick vanilla whipped cream and homemade candied pecans.
+This easy recipe for no bake pumpkin cheesecake bars on a Biscoff biscuit base is topped with a quick vanilla whipped cream and homemade candied pecans.
 Deliciously creamy slices, simple and showstopping!

 No bake pumpkin cheesecake bars with whipped cream and candied pecans.